Fancy Rat Varieties: Fur Color, Eye Color, Coat Type, and Markings

 - DU Spotted: Have spots rather than stripes down the back and belly.

-- Himalayan and Siamese: Himalayan has a white base coat with gradual blending towards the nose and feet while Siamese have a beige base.
+- Himalayan and Siamese: Himalayan has a white base coat with gradual blending towards the nose and feet.
+Siamese has a beige base.

-Despite the large amount of color and marking variations, the number of coat types is relatively small.
+Despite the large range of color and marking variations, the number of coat types is relatively small.

 - Normal or Standard: Most common straight hair coat type.
 Differences between genders are allowed with males typically having a course, rough, thick coat while females tend to have softer, finer coats.